-Learn more about this natural wonder and how to prepare for seeing them.
+Learn more about this natural wonder and how to prepare for seeing it

 The northern lights —known scientifically as aurora borealis — are a natural phenomenon that can be seen in the night sky in wintertime at far northerly latitudes, such as in Iceland.
 Of course, a lot of natural factors need to align just right in order for auroras to occur and be visible to us.

-Keep reading to learn more about this natural wonder and how to prepare for seeing them.
+Keep reading to learn more about this natural wonder and how to prepare for seeing them on northern lights tours.

 The northern lights look like magic but, in fact, there is a reasonable scientific explanation for them.